googleapis/mcp-toolbox-sdk-js/packages/toolbox-core/DEVELOPER.md

     This creates a symbolic link, allowing changes in `@toolbox-sdk/core` to be immediately reflected in the consuming project without reinstallation.

-    Don't forget to npm unlink / yarn unlink when done!
+    Don't forget to npm unlink when done!

 ## Testing